Roseparsley8972/CEGM2003-Water/README.md

 # CEGM2003-Water

-The repository of team Water, containing the data, code and outputs of the different approaches we used for groundwater recharge estimation across Australia.
+The repository of group Water, containing the data, code and outputs of the different approaches we used for groundwater recharge estimation across Australia.

 Important folders:

 * Old Model

-    The original Random Forest for groundwater estimation, as described in Lee et al. (2024)
+    The original code and datase for groundwater estimation Random Forest, as described in Lee et al. (2024)

 - New Model

   The folder contains all the different approaches we tried for estimating groundwater in Australia:

+  - **Workflow.py**
+    - This code contains a summary of the Lasso, improved RF and XGBoost models.
+Different functions can be called to train and test the models on the same datasets, as well as to plot y-y plots and predictions of recharge rate in Australia.

   - **Improved_RF_code**
     - Contains the optimization of the original Random Forest